 Soon after the first Morgan dollars were issued, Williams’ identity was leaked to the public.
 She was barraged by fan mail and individuals who attempted to visit her home.
 She also received offers to serve as an actress, but she rejected most of the public attention and spurned her role as the Morgan dollar’s model as “incident of [her] youth”.
 Far from being fired, she retired in 1924 and died unmarried at the age of 68 in 1926 – one year after Morgan himself.

 While Morgan and Williams are long gone, their memory remains alive and well on the 1881-S Morgan silver dollar, which is by and large a relatively common coin in all but the highest uncirculated grades.
-More than 12.7 million 1881-S Morgans were struck, and enough remain today to fulfill general numismatic demands.
+More than 12.7 million 1881-S Morgans were struck, and enough of them remain today to fulfill general numismatic demands.

 The leftward facing bust of Miss Liberty is topped with a Phrygian cap encircled with a ribbon bearing the inscription LIBERTY.
 Miss Liberty wears a crown adorned with cotton and wheat, which, in the 19th century, were two of the nation’s top crops.

 Along the rim on the upper half of the obverse is the phrase E PLURIBUS UNUM.
 At the bottom center of the obverse near the rim is the coin’s date, 1881.
 13 stars are seen on the obverse – seven on the lower left and six on the lower right; collectively these symbolize the original 13 colonies that joined to form the United States.
 At the base of Liberty’s neck is an “M” to serve as Morgan’s initial.